The Definitive List Of Squat Mistakes

-This is a hard one for a lot of guys, and it personally took me awhile to get this right too.
+This is a hard one for a lot of people, and it personally took me awhile to get this right too.

 Basically, throughout the entire movement, you should be resting your weight on your heels, instead of your toes or the balls of your feet.

-Due to poor form in other areas, or limited ankle mobility, guys will often find that they seem to come up on their toes as they squat down.
+Due to poor form in other areas, or limited ankle mobility, people will often find that they seem to come up on their toes as they squat down.

 This causes them to press the weight through their toes and the balls of their feet when squatting back up, significantly limiting their potential power.